josema88/IaCWithAzure/README.md

 On this project you will be able to create a PaS Azure Resource called [App Service](https://azure.microsoft.com/en-us/services/app-service/).
 This Azure resource will allow to you to deploy your web app, for this sample a .net web app.

+Within this repo is a folder called Terraform and a file called [appService.tf](https://github.com/josema88/IaCWithAzure/blob/master/Terraform/appService.tf) that contains the definition of the infrastructure that will be deployed on Azure.
+The file contains the definition for the following Azure resources:
+ * Resource Group
+ * App Service Plan
+ * App Service

+Each resource has its required configurations such as the name and other parameters.

 # Requirements

   * Install [Azure CLI](https://docs.bitnami.com/azure/faq/administration/install-az-cli/)